 Macclesfield Forest and The Standing Stones is a lovely easy walk with a very gradual hill climb winding around an approx 3 mile route, with breathtaking views whatever the weather.This walk starts and ends at the main car park and Ranger Station at SK11 0NE

 Easy To Moderate

-- Its all downhill now.
-When you get to the road turn left sign posted for Trentabank.
-The path runs adjacent to the road down to the car park, before you get to the car park on the right hand side there is a path that runs to the reservoir where you can see the Heronry, dependent on the time of year the nesting site on the far bank.
+Its all downhill now.
+When you get to the road follow signs posted for Trentabank.
+The path runs adjacent to the road down to the car park.
+Before you get to the car park on the right hand side there is a path that runs to the reservoir where you can see the Heronry, dependent on the time of year the nesting site is on the far bank.